Gbile Akanni Inspires Caleb Varsity Graduates to Harness Potential, Overcome Setbacks

 At the postgraduate level, 15 students earned PhDs, a significant increase from the nine awarded at the previous convocation.
 Also, 29 distinctions were awarded to postgraduate students.

-At the postgraduate level, Oladele Adenubi and Yinusa Bamimore emerged as the joint overall best graduating students, both achieving a perfect CGPA of 5.0 in Computer Science.
+At the postgraduate level, Oladele Adenubi and Yinusa Bamimore emerged as the best-graduating students, achieving a perfect CGPA of 5.0 in Computer Science.

 The ceremony also witnessed the conferment of honorary doctorate degrees (Honoris Causa) in Business Administration on three traditional rulers: His Royal Majesty, Oba Babatunde Adewale Ajayi (Torungbuwa II), The Akarigbo of Remoland; His Royal Majesty, Oba Kabiru Adewale Shotobi, (Adegorusen V), The Ayangburen of Ikorodu Kingdom; and His Royal Majesty, Oba Mudashiru Ajibade Bakare-Agoro, (Olufoworesete II), The Ranodu of Imota.

-The week-long convocation ceremony, which coincided with the university’s founder’s say, included a prayer forum, a PhD hooding ceremony, and the first-ever alumni trade fair.
+The week-long convocation ceremony coincided with the university’s founder’s say and included a prayer forum, a PhD hooding ceremony, and the first-ever alumni trade fair.
 The trade fair provided a platform for former students to connect, showcase their entrepreneurial ventures, and celebrate the university’s achievements.